gelisam/hawk/doc/README.md

 ## When should I use Hawk?

 At the moment, Hawk is best at filtering and reorganizing collections of strings organized in a table or as a sequence of lines.
-Many standard command-line tools can be easily approximated using [very short Haskell expressions](http://www.haskell.org/haskellwiki/Simple_Unix_tools); for example, here is a simplified version of [`head`](http://en.wikipedia.org/wiki/Head_%28Unix%29).
+Many standard command-line tools fit this pattern, and can be easily approximated using [very short Haskell expressions](http://www.haskell.org/haskellwiki/Simple_Unix_tools); for example, here is a simplified version of [`head`](http://en.wikipedia.org/wiki/Head_%28Unix%29).

 ```bash
 > seq 10 | hawk -a 'L.take 3'